Tech0verlord/PalworldServerManager/README.md

 So far, I've managed to swap out the old AllowedPlatforms for CrossplayPlatforms, and added config options for the Global Palbox.

-# OLD README INFO - STILL IMPORTANT
+# OLD README INFO - STILL IMPORTANT, SOME INFO HAS UPDATED

 > [!IMPORTANT]
 > It is recommended that you use the backup feature I implemented in update `v1.0.4` and beyond to backup your saved files just in case updating your game server causes a loss of player progression.
 This is not a bug from my side but a bug from Palworld's side, so do remember to use the backup feature just in case.